-Please find answers to our commonly asked questions below:
+Please find answers to commonly asked business fire safety questions below:

 The Fire Safety Order applies to virtually all premises and covers nearly every type of building, structure, and open space.
 For example, it applies to: